anubhav0210/ats_checker_platform_bhatiyani/Prompt.md

 # prompts.md

-This file documents the AI prompts used during the development of the **Smart Hiring Platform** project, which includes:
+This file documents the AI prompts used during the development of the **ATS_Checker_Platform** project, which includes:
 - Frontend (React + MUI + Chart.js)
 - Backend (FastAPI + MongoDB)
 - JSON Server (for mock/static data)